Local housing allowance

 Current LHA rates

 LHA does not depend on how much rent you pay.
 The LHA rates may be different for each area.
 These rates are set by the Rent Service, based on local rents.
-The Wycombe district is divided into three areas by the Rent Service: Chiltern, Aylesbury and Reading.
+The Wycombe area is divided into three areas by the Rent Service: Chiltern, Aylesbury and Reading.

 Current local housing allowance rates